gdawel/sobrare-app/README.md

 <h3>SOBRARE</h3>

-<p> A Sociedade Brasileira de Resiliência (SOBRARE) patrocinou o desenvolvimento de um sistema de testes no campo da neurodiversidade.</p>
+<p> The Sociedade Brasileira de Resiliência (SOBRARE) has sponsored the development of a system of psychological tests in the fiel of neurodiversity.</p>

-<p>Esta aplicação tem por objetivo oferecer os testes para compra, permitir o acesso aos testes comprados e, ao final de cada teste, emitir um relatório, segundo critérios dos estudos do Dr. George Barbosa, PhD.</p>
+<p>This application implements psychological tests and reports, according with the studies from George Barbosa, PhD.</p>

 ## Developer